Version control system choices

 See Git’s website and Mercurial’s website

 Git and Mercurial have been popular DVCS technologies for many years.
-Portals like GitHub make Git, in particular, the default choice for SCM/SVC/source-control.
+Portals like GitHub make Git, in particular, the default choice for SCM/VCS/source-control.
 While the Linux Kernel is maintained with Git, and definitely takes advantage of the D-Distributed aspect of the DVCS of Git (in that many divergent versions of kernel can exist over long periods of time), most enterprises are still going to count a single repository as the principal one, and within that a single branch as the long-term “most valuable” code line.

 It is perfectly possible to do Trunk-Based Development in a Git repository.
 By convention ‘main’ is the long term most valuable branch, and once cloned to your local workstation, the repository gains a nickname of ‘origin’.